Donna Jodhan

-Donna Jodhan is best known for her involvement in a Canadian Supreme Court case whose verdict compelled the Canadian Government to make all of their websites accessible.
+Donna Jodhan is best known for her involvement in a Federal Court of Canada case whose verdict compelled the Canadian Government to make all of their websites accessible.
 On November 29, 2010 the Federal Court of Canada released a landmark decision concerning the right of Canadians with disabilities to access government websites.

 The disability community was disappointed when the Federal Government took the case to the Federal Court of Appeal.
 On May 30, 2012 the case between the Attorney General of Canada and Donna Jodhan and the Alliance for Equality of Blind Canadians was upheld by the Supreme Court.